mcraig-ibme/visdex/README.md

 upon the specified p-value threshold.

 Toggle the `logscale y-axis` checkbox to toggle the y-axis scale.

+A more customisable Manhattan plot is available within the exploratory graphs.

 ### Per-variable Histograms and KDEs
 Show a histogram per variable.
 Overlaid onto each is a Gaussian Kernel